brucean52/hackmobility/README.md

 # Hackmobility Ride Scheduler

-  MEAN stack application:
+  MEAN stack application: Our vision for an efficient ride scheduler.
+Our goal is to try and maximize ride and car sharing.

+### Ride Share
-  Schedule your routine routes and see if others want to join you.
-Or join other peoples routes.
+  - Publish everyday routes ( commute to work), and other people and see the route and decide if they wanna join together.
+Or I can just joined other peoples routes.

+### Car Share
+  - When the car is not used by owner, it can be shared for other drivers
+  - Show location, gas / electric range for roundtrip.
+Must return car to same location for the owner.
+  - Set time frame for when the car is available

+### Company Fleet
+  - no need for roundtrips
+  - use HERE Fleet telematics

 ## How to use